Beware of Unlicensed Movers

 When it comes to choosing a trustworthy moving company, check reviews.
 We recommend asking your neighbors, friends and family for recommendations.
 Listen to their personal experiences with various moving companies.

 Besides the technicalities of licenses and insurance, consumers need to use common sense when hiring a moving company.
 Be on the lookout for whether or not the movers are true professionals.
 Do they have a real office and business email address?
 Is the moving company part of a reputable van line?
 Are they wearing uniforms and driving professional moving trucks?
 Have they provided you with an official Bill of Lading?
 Is the estimate too good to be true?
 Do they possess an official business license?
 If your gut tells you something’s off, listen.

 Did the company see your things before giving you an estimate?

-Moving companies should perform either an in-person inspection or a video survey of your belongings before giving you a quote.
+Moving companies should perform either an in-person inspection, a video survey or get a detailed list of the items you want to move before giving you a quote.
 Otherwise, you could end up with a bill that far exceeds the original estimate.
-If they offer to give you a quote over the phone or internet, based on your own account of your household goods, run!
+If they offer to give you a quote over the phone or internet, without obtaining any of these, run!
 This red flag could mean a potential moving scam.
 Rule of thumb: any company that quotes you a firm price without surveying your things by video or in-person probably shouldn’t be trusted.

 After an inspection, the movers should send you their estimate (and other possible charges) in writing leaving no unwelcome surprise costs for later.
 If the moving company’s quote is noticeably more or less expensive than other moving company estimates, this should also be a big red flag.